 The US Environmental Protection Agency offers a variety of other such information online.

-There are a variety of factors to bear in mind here from vehicle choice, maintenance, driver behavior and the journey taken.
+There are a variety of factors to bear in mind here from vehicle choice, fleet maintenance, driver behavior and the journey taken.
 It is the most often over-looked of these that tends to have the biggest effect and that is driver performance…

 With safer drivers you are not only reducing your fuel consumption and emissions, but you are also meeting your ‘duty of care’ requirements and can reduce your insurance premiums.
-That’s not to mention all of the great additional features, such as advanced vehicle tracking, that can help you to really keep on top of your fleet operations.
+That’s not to mention all of the great additional features, such as advanced fleet vehicle tracking, that can help you to really keep on top of your fleet operations.

 On announcing London’s Ultra-Low Emission Zone, the Mayor of London, Boris Johnson said: